brucepc/documentation/src/oauth/oauth.md

   <use xmlns:xlink="http://www.w3.org/1999/xlink" xlink:href="#icon-nav-oauth"></use>
 </svg>

-SumUp uses [OAuth](http://oauth.net/) to provide standard way for authorized access to its API.
+SumUp uses [OAuth](http://oauth.net/) to provide standard way for authorized access to its APIs.

 The authorization API is based on the abstract protocol flow as defined by [OAuth 2.0 specification](http://tools.ietf.org/html/rfc6749).